parsiya/parsiya.net/content/page/CheatSheet.markdown

 'C:/Program Files (x86)/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin "$(cygpath -w "$*")"
 ```

-Run the following command in Cygwin to set it as global git editor:
+Run the following command in Cygwin to set it as the global git editor:

 ```
 git config --global core.editor npp
 ```

 ### Change Remote for an Existing Git Repository
-A.K.A. when moving `repository` from bitbucket to github or vice versa.
+For example, moving `repository` from Bitbucket to GitHub or back.

 ```
 git remote set-url origin git@github.com:parsiya/repository.git
 ```

 ### List All Authors in a Git Repository
-I wanted to see if I was still showing up as `root`.
+I wanted to see if I was still showing up as `root` in old commits.

 ```
 git shortlog -s | cut -c8-